brettmommersteeg/brettmommersteeg.github.io/_pages/publications.md

 Mommersteeg, B *Submitted*

 ### How does an ANT approach help us rethink the notion of site
-Book: The Routledge Companion to Actor-Network Theory, Routledge.
+Book: *The Routledge Companion to Actor-Network Theory*, Routledge.
 306-317\
 Yaneva, A and Mommersteeg, B (2020)\
 (eds.
 Andres Blok, Ignacio Farías, and Celia Roberts)

 ### The Unbearable Lightness of Architectural Discourse
-Book: Aesthetics Equals Politics, MIT Press.
+Book: *Aesthetics Equals Politics*, MIT Press.
 213-233\
 Yaneva, A and Mommersteeg, B (2019)\
 (ed.
 Mark Foster Gage)

 ### The Garden of Bifurcating Paths.
 Towards a Multi-Sited Ecological Approach to Design
-Book: Ardeth, vol. 2.
+Journal: *Ardeth*, vol. 2.
 219-238\
 Mommersteeg, B. (2018)